 Resilience Planning for Historic and Vulnerable Population

 Wednesday, April 16, 2014 at SSU New Student Union

 8:30 am - 3:00 pm

 Overview of Conference

-Six lectures have been registered and approved by the American Planning Association for the Certification Maintenance (CM) credits for American Institute of Certified Planners (AICP) holders.
-For more information about the CM credits in the 2013 Urban Planning Conference, visit http://www.planning.org/cm/search/event.htm?EventID=22965
+All sessions have been approved by the American Planning Association for the CM credits for American Institute of Certified Planners (AICP) holders as can be found here

 Dr. Deden Rukmana, Associate Professor and Coordinator of Urban Studies and Planning Program, 912-358-3218, firstname.lastname@example.org

 Dr. Otis Johnson, Scholar-in-Residence, 912-358-4335, email@example.com